marinamen/unit4_project/README.md

 As I mentioned before when the website requires infomation from the database it will trigger the `GET` method and this will retrieve the information inputted in the text inputs  of *uname* and *password* and save it under the two variables shown above.

 Next step is to verify whether the information inputted by the user matches the previous credentials.
 In order to do this we use our connection with the database to retrieve information with our Database Worker class.
 Using the function within it run_query that as the name says will run the SQL query, and in this case it will fetch the information where the username equals the one inputted and then will use index [0] for the id and [1] for the password.
+A problem I encountered was that I wanted to prevent my databases from sql injections, Using algorithmic thinking I used parameterized queries that ensures that user input is treated as data rather than executable code, it maintains the integrity and security of the SQL queries.

 ```.py
         user = db.run_query("SELECT id, password FROM users WHERE username = ?", (uname,))
         if user and check_password_hash(user[1], password):